Jean-BaptisteAC/Customer-classification/README.md

 # :moneybag: Customer classification

 In this project, we will focus on predicting the behavior of clients in a Bank dataset.
-Indeed, the classification goal is to predict if the client will subscribe a term deposit.
+Indeed, the classification goal is to predict if the client will subscribe to a term deposit.
-The data set can be found in the website:  https://archive.ics.uci.edu/ml/datasets/Bank+Marketing which is a very good site for open-source dataset.
-The focus will be put on preprocessing as this dataset has a lot of non numerical values and need many preprocessing techniques to be used properly.
+The data set can be found in the website:  https://archive.ics.uci.edu/ml/datasets/Bank+Marketing which is a very good site for open-source datasets.
+The focus will be put on preprocessing as this dataset has a lot of non numerical values and needs many preprocessing techniques to be used properly.

 ## Using the Code